 [please insert your full name, date of birth and current address]

-Please supply the information about me I am entitled to under the Data Protection Act 1998 from the information seized by the ICO from The Consulting Association.
+Please supply the information about me I am entitled to under data protection law relating to the information seized by the ICO from The Consulting Association.

 I have included:

 • A copy of correspondence showing my name and current address

 • A copy of identification showing my name and date of birth (for example, a copy of my passport or driving licence)

 If you need any more information from me, please let me know as soon as possible.